jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

   </CBehaviorBuff>
 </Catalog>
 ```
-In order to reference the armor value against Structure, the `CatalogReference` will be `Behavior,StukovHealingPathogenBioticArmorPhysicalArmorBehavior,ArmorModification.ArmorSet[Structure].ArmorMitigationTable[Basic]`.
+To get a reference to the armor value against Structures, the `CatalogReference` will be `Behavior,StukovHealingPathogenBioticArmorPhysicalArmorBehavior,ArmorModification.ArmorSet[Structure].ArmorMitigationTable[Basic]`.

 <a name="cmd-getcatalog-parameters"></a>